Arcane-01/ATM-using-ESP32/README.md

 # ATM using ESP32

-This repo is a part of evaluation for Embedded Systems course (ECP403) instructed by Ankit A. Bhurane and Amit Agarwal

 Task:
 - Consider an ATM machine system to be implemented using ESP32.
 A user should be able to login the system using a username and password.
 Let username and password along with an opening balance of 15000 be already available in a Google Spreadsheet.
 - Post identification,  a user should be able to debit and/or credit a said amount in multiple of 100.